 Some stock ROMs have a feature called schedule power on & off.
 Set your sleeping time and your Android will be turned off automatically and vice versa.

-If you do not want to turn off your smartphone, you can try to switch your Android to aeroplane mode.
-It will turn off all of wireless connections.
+If you do not want to turn off your smartphone, you can try to switch your Android to airplane mode.
+It will turn off all the wireless connections.

 4. Set the network to 3G prefer